-Nissan is refocusing basic Company policies from increasing quantity to improving quality with the aim of realizing steady and profitable growth in order to achieve a solid turnaround and survive the turbulent times ahead.
-In light of reflections on past scandals, we have made efforts to strengthen governance and internal controls in order to ensure the prevention of recurrence, and with regard to risk management, which is one critical component of internal controls, we are also revising and enhancing relevant frameworks and processes.
 Based on the principle "three lines of defense" as a systematic enhancement, the PMO of Risk Management was precisely positioned to function as the second line and the personnel system was enhanced.

-To support this new basic Company policy, we have positioned the objective of risk management as activities supporting the realization of our Corporate Purpose from a longer-term perspective rather than limiting it to short-term objectives such as achieving business targets.
-Accordingly, we have taken a wider view of targeted risks from the perspectives of enhancing corporate value and contributing to the environment, human rights and sustainability.
-Regarding the evaluation of risks, in addition to transitioning away from conventional subjective and qualitative evaluations to more objective and quantitative evaluations, we referenced the international framework and engaged in more concrete risk assessments and ascertaining activities to control and manage risks.
+To support this new basic company policy, we have positioned the objective of risk management as activities supporting the realization of our corporate purpose from a longer-term perspective rather than limiting it to short-term objectives such as achieving business targets.
+Accordingly, we have taken a wider view of targeted risks from the perspectives of enhancing corporate value and contributing to the environment, human rights, and sustainability, and also created a system for ascertaining risks in a timely manner.
+Regarding the evaluation of risks, in addition to transitioning away from conventional subjective and qualitative evaluations to more objective and quantitative evaluations, we referenced the international framework and engaged in more concrete risk assessments and monitoring activities to control and manage risks.

-These improvements have been reflected in our Global Risk Management Policy and published in revised editions.
+These process and tool improvements have been appropriately reflected in our Risk Management Manual.